python/python-docs-fr/README.rst

   by stars).
 - ``::`` at the end of some paragraphs have to be translated to `` :
   ::`` in French to place the space before the column.
+- If you translate a link title, please translate the link too (typically if it's Wikipedia and the article has a translation).
+If no translation of the target exists, do not translate the title.

 Where to get help